-What does Hide and Seek mean?
+What do you think Hide and Seek means?

 Imogen Heap: Hide and Seek Meaning